Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Introduction

 \subsection{Background and motivation}

-The outsize impact of extreme weather events, and the physically exotic processes that cause them, have driven substantial research interest in the tails of climatological probability distributions.
+The outsize impact of extreme weather events, and the need to understand the physical processes that cause them, have driven substantial research interest in the tails of climatological probability distributions.
 The fundamental challenge is scarcity of data: the historical record is too short to enable robust estimation of extremes rarer than a few times per century, even if the climate were stationary.
 Different modeling paradigms have developed to confront the issue.
-The most straightforward is direct numerical simulation (DNS), whereby a climate model is integrated extensively and the extreme events tallied, either as a single long run with stationary forcing \citep[e.g.,][]{Yeager2006low,OGorman2009scaling} or as an ensemble with non-stationary forcing \citep[e.g.,][]{Thompson2017high,John2022quantifying}.
-This increases the sample size of extreme events, and reduces the relative error (mean/standard deviation) of an empirical estimate $\hat{p}=\frac{\#\text{ extremes}}{N=\#\text{ total samples}}$, but at a slow rate of $\frac{\sqrt{\mathbb{V}[\hat{p}]}}{\mathbb{E}[\hat{p}]}=\frac{\sqrt{p(1-p)/N}}{p}\sim(Np)^{-1/2}$ for $p\ll1$.
-For example, estimating a once-per-century storm ($p=0.01$ year$^{-1}$) to within 10\% relative error would take roughly $N=\frac1{0.01}(0.10)^{-2}=10^4$ model years.
+The most straightforward is direct numerical simulation (DNS), whereby a climate model is integrated extensively and the extreme events tallied, either as a single long run with stationary forcing \citep[e.g.,][]{Huang2016estimating,OGorman2009scaling} or as an ensemble with non-stationary forcing \citep[e.g.,][]{Thompson2017high,John2022quantifying}.
+This increases the sample size of extreme events, and reduces the relative error (mean/standard deviation) of an empirical estimate $\hat{p}=\frac{\#\text{ extremes}}{N=\#\text{ total samples}}$, but at a slow rate of $\frac{\sqrt{\mathbb{V}[\hat{p}]}}{\mathbb{E}[\hat{p}]}=\frac{\sqrt{p(1-p)/N}}{p}\sim(Np)^{-1/2}$ for $p\ll1$ \citep{Zuev2015subset}.
+For example, estimating the probability of a once-per-century storm ($p=0.01$ year$^{-1}$) to within 10\% relative error would take roughly $N=\frac1{0.01}(0.1)^{-2}=10^4$ model years.
 Most of that simulation time is wasted, just waiting for the next event.

+Rare event sampling (RES) takes a shortcut by repurposing that time to generate more extremes instead, perturbing simulations in a targeted way to favor extreme behavior---with the tradeoff of having to account for bias properly.
+The need to track probabilities makes rare event \emph{sampling} distinct from \emph{optimization}, i.e., finding the most extreme event possible (or plausible) given physical constraints.
+That problem has been attacked successfully with constrained optimization algorithms by \citet{Farazmand2017variational} and \citet{Blonigan2019are} for extreme dissipation events in turbulence, and in AI-based weather forecasting by \citet{Whittaker2025constructing} for extreme heat waves.
+RES can benefit from these techniques, but aims to represent the entire tail \emph{distribution} of extremes with statistical fidelity and not just the maximum.